MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-portal.md

 title: Migrating from the Azure classic portal - AIP
 description: At-a-glance admin tasks in the Azure portal that you used to do in the Azure classic portal
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
-ms.date: 11/03/2019
+ms.date: 1/06/2020
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.service: information-protection